dreadflopp/dreadsskyrimbuild_old/README.md

 1. In the preset menu, choose what suits you.
 The preset you choose should end with the word ‘outfit’.
 I recommended the presets *Pear (outfit), Natural (outfit), CBBE Slim (outfit), UNP Natural (outfit), Thief (outfit)* or *Warrior (outfit)*.
 1. Tick the checkbox *Build Morphs*.
 1. Click the button *Build* to build the body.
-1. Click on the spyglass at the field Group filter and choose *Choose groups*.
+1. Click on the spyglass at the field *Group filter* and choose *Choose groups*.
-1. Check the following and click ok: *Black Sacrament, CBBE vanilla outfits, Frankly HD, Lustmord, Scout Armor, WTF Wayfare Coat CBBE*.
+1. Check the following and click ok: *Black Sacrament, CBBE vanilla outfits, Frankly HD, Lustmord, Scout Armor, WTF Wayfare Coat CBBE, unassigned*.
 1. Click the button *Batch build…*
 1. Click *build* to build armor meshes.
 1. Make sure no physics options are checked.
 Check all Frankly options.
 Click *ok* and close BodySlide.